sankalpmathur68/sankalpmathur68.github.io/README.md

 - **Group Location Sharing:** Implement the ability to create groups for sharing locations among specific circles, such as family, friends, or colleagues.

-- **Customized Notifications:** Provide customizable notifications for location sharing updates and reminders.
+- **Customized Notifications:** Provide customizable notifications for location-sharing updates and reminders.

 - **Geofencing:** Integrate geofencing features to receive alerts when a contact enters or exits a predefined area.